Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 myObj.myKey = myValue;
 let value = myObj && myObj.myKey;
-console.log(value) //myValue because myObj is a truthy value, then the value of myObj.mykey is assigned which is myValue.
+console.log(value) //myValue because myObj is a truthy value, then the value of myObj.mykey is assigned and it's value is 1.
 ```

 ### 4.4- OR Operator